 What is Face ID?

-With iPhone X, your iPhone will remain locked until you look at it, and then, almost like magic, it'll recognise you.
-But it isn't magic; it's thanks to Face ID.
-Apple described it as the "future of how we will unlock our smartphones and protect our sensitive information".
-To make Face ID possible, Apple had to cram a lot of new hardware into a tiny area at the top of the display.
+So, the iPhone X, like most iPhones, can be locked.
+However, with the iPhone X, when you look at it, it'll be able to recognise you and unlock, almost like magic.
+But it isn't magic.
+It's Face ID.
+Apple described this new technology as the "future of how we will unlock our smartphones and protect our sensitive information".
+To make Face ID possible, Apple packed a lot of new hardware into the iPhone X.

 How does Face ID work?

 Every time you glance at your iPhone X, the TrueDepth camera system will detect your face with a flood illuminator, even in the dark.
 An infrared camera will then take an image, and a dot projector will project out over 30,000 invisible infrared dots.
 This system uses the infrared image and the infrared dots, and then pushes them through neural networks to create a mathematical model of your face.